kiwix/kiwix-js/README.md

 - Firefox OS >=1.2: needs to be installed manually on the device with WebIDE
 - Microsoft Edge Legacy >=17: no extension available, but bookmark https://browser-extension.kiwix.org or https://pwa.kiwix.org
-- Microsoft Edge Legacy 15-16: needs to run a bundled version of the source code in jQuery mode only
+- Microsoft Edge Legacy 15-16: needs to run a bundled version of the source code in Safe mode only
-- Microsoft Internet Explorer 11: needs to run a bundled version of the source code in jQuery mode only
+- Microsoft Internet Explorer 11: needs to run a bundled version of the source code in Safe mode only

 **_You can build a bundled version by running `npm install` and `npm run build` in the root directory of this repo._** Alternatively, a bundled version is served as a web app for testing from https://kiwix.github.io/kiwix-js/dist/ (also available on the `gh-pages` branch of this repo, under `/dist`).